jbiatek/BSGRulebook/rulebook.md

 Various events during the game depend on the results of a die roll.
 When a player initiates an action that requires a die roll, that player performs the roll, even if they are not the current player.
 This is important for characters with the ability to affect "their" die rolls.
 Be careful to check whether an ability specifies "on your turn" or "during *your* action step" as well.

+When an ability allows a die roll to be redone, any abilities that were played before the first roll, such as "Strategic Planning", are still in effect for the re-roll.
+Players can choose to add new effects to the new roll as well (for example, playing "Strategic Planning" if it wasn't played before).

 Die rolls can be changed by game effects, but the result cannot be made greater than 8 or less than 1.
 Effects that modify die rolls do *not* apply when a die roll is skipped, such as Kat's "Hot Shot" ability.

 ### Timing